pdjr-n2k/ModuleOperatorInterface/README.md

 Create a new ModuleInterface object.

-The mode handlers which implement application specific processing of user entered data must be passed via the *modeHandlers* array.
+One or more mode handlers which implement application specific processing of user entered data must be passed to a new ModuleOperatorInstance via the *modeHandlers* array.
 The first mode handler in the array is set as the default handler and the final handler in the array must be followed by a pointer with the value 0.

 In a multi-mode application automatic reversion to the default mode can be configured by specifying a *revertInterval* in seconds.
 This argument is optional and defaults to 0 seconds which disables automatic reversion.